 With care and regular maintenance, such pans will surely outlast the cheaper stainless steel options on the market.
 If you look after your cast iron grill pan, you may end up passing it down to the next generation of little chefs!

 Cast iron stove top grill pans are, in effect, large slabs of iron molded into the shape of cookware.
-It is a particularly useful metal to use for a grill pan as the ridges can be cast as part of the actual pan itself.
+Cast iron is a particularly useful metal to use for a grill pan as the ridges can be cast as part of the actual pan itself.

-I am always careful with cast iron as it is highly reactive, which means it can rust within minutes if not properly cared for.
-The solution to this is proper seasoning (and I’m not talking about the salt and pepper flavors with which we are all so familiar!)
+I am always careful with cast iron as it is highly reactive with acidic foods, which means it can leach iron into your food.
+Cast iron will also rust if it’s not properly cared for.
+The solution to this is to properly season your cast iron pan.

-When used in reference to a grill pan, the phrase’ seasoning’ refers to a protective coating of oils that bond to the pan as it is heated.
-The more you cook with the pan, the more that you will see a dark, outer skin developing.
-This is the result of many thin layers of fats or oils being heated on cast iron, which then bond to the surface.
-These layers serve to protect the metal and help to stop the food sticking to the hot surface.
+Seasoning refers to a protective coating of oils that bond to the pan as it is heated.
+The more you cook with the cast iron pan, the more you will see a dark, outer layer developing.
+This is the result of many thin layers of fats or oils being heated on the cast iron, which then bond to the surface.
+These layers serve to protect the cast iron and help to prevent food from sticking to the hot surface.

-While you will find that many such pans will arrive with a degree of pre-seasoning, I would certainly recommend bonding an additional layer or two before using any of them.
+While you will find that many cast iron pans arrive with a degree of pre-seasoning, I would certainly recommend adding an additional layer or two before using any of them.

 Lodge Cast Iron 10.5-inch (26.5cm) Grill Pan (Best Cast Iron Grill Pan)

-The Lodge is pre-seasoned to prevent food from getting stuck to the ridges and this finish means that it is ready to use from the day it arrives.
-It’s always a good idea to add some seasoning of your own.
+The cast iron is pre-seasoned to prevent food from getting stuck to the ridges, which makes this pan ready to use from the day it arrives.
+Of course, I always recommend adding some seasoning of your own before use.

-The seasoning helps make it non stick.
-The manufacturer does, however, recommend a light spray of vegetable oil before use.
+The seasoning helps make the cast iron non-stick.
+The manufacturer does, however, recommend a small amount of vegetable oil before use.

-The pan also features a helpful secondary handle at the top of the pan to allow for heavier lifting.
+The grill pan features a helpful secondary helper handle at the top of the pan to allow for heavier lifting.
+Cast iron is notoriously heavy, so I welcome the helper handle.

-I love the fact that this pan enables you to really char the food without burning the entire surface.
-I was also delighted with the shape and found that it could nicely accommodate two decent size steaks.
+I love the fact that this pan enables you to char the food without burning the entire surface.
+I was also delighted with the shape and found that it could nicely accommodate two decent-sized steaks.

-Lodge always make decent products.
-If you’re looking for a cast iron grilling pan – I’d recommend this one.
+Lodge always makes solid cast iron products.
+All of Lodge’s pre-seasoned cast iron is made in the U.S.A.
+If you’re looking for a cast iron grilling pan, I would highly recommend this one.

-- Can be used on all cooking surfaces, including conduction
+• Can be used on all cooking surfaces, including induction

 Cooks Standard 11-Inch Hard Anodized Non-stick Square Grill Pan (Best Grill Pan For Fish)

-This gas grill pan has a hard-anodized aluminum coating, which is tougher and more robust than stainless steel.
+This Cooks Standard square grill pan has hard-anodized aluminum construction, which is tougher and more robust than stainless steel.
+It’s 11 inches, which is large enough to easily hold two large steaks or four burgers at a time.

-The handle is made from stainless steel, which stays cool while the pan is in use and is riveted to the body to provide maximum durability.
+The stainless steel handle stays cool while the pan is in use.
+It’s riveted to the body to provide maximum durability.

-As well as working well on a gas stove, this pan is equally effective on electric, halogen, glass and ceramic stove tops.
-It is also oven safe up to 260°C (500°F).
+In addition to working well on a gas stove, this pan is equally effective on electric, halogen, glass, and ceramic stovetops.
+It is also oven-safe up to 500°F (260°C).

-The aluminum core spreads the heat across the ridges preventing any hot spots while providing impressive cooking performance.
+The aluminum core spreads the heat across the ridges, preventing any hot spots.
+And the impressive cooking performance means you can achieve those distinct grill marks.

-This durable, scratch resistant pan is hard-anodized, enabling an even cooking surface and impressive conduction of heat.
+The OXO Good Grips pan is durable and scratch-resistant.
+This grill pan is hard-anodized, enabling an even cooking surface and impressive conduction of heat.

 The ergonomic stainless steel handle is coated in heat-resistant silicone, providing easy maneuverability and a cool to the touch, non-slip grip.